matn7/AlgorithmsNotes/src/udemy/heaps/README.md

 **Sift down**

-- An element is in the wrong position with respect to other elements **below** it in the heap.
+- An element is in the wrong position with respect to problems.other elements **below** it in the heap.
 - It has to be moved **downwards** in the heap towards the leaf nodes to find it's right position.

 **Sift up**

-- An element is in the wrong position with respect to other elements **above** it in the heap.
+- An element is in the wrong position with respect to problems.other elements **above** it in the heap.
 - It has to be moved **upwards** in the heap towards the root node to find it's right position.

 **Insert**